facebook/lexical/packages/lexical-website-new/docs/concepts/commands.md

 ## `createCommand(...)`

-You can check out all of the existing commands in [`LexicalCommands.js`](https://github.com/facebook/lexical/blob/main/packages/lexical/src/LexicalCommands.js), but if you'd like to create a custom command for your own use case check out the typed `createCommand(...)` function.
+You can view all of the existing commands in [`LexicalCommands.js`](https://github.com/facebook/lexical/blob/main/packages/lexical/src/LexicalCommands.js), but if you need a custom command for your own use case check out the typed `createCommand(...)` function.

 ```js
 const HELLO_WORLD_COMMAND: LexicalCommand<string> = createCommand();